Joyce1Name: Mark Joyce

 Main Tour

-Having had this reprieve, his second season was a fair bit better as he won matches in a number of events to move up to 59th in the rankings and at least consolidate his place on the main tour.
+Having had this reprieve, his second season was improved as he won matches in a number of events to move up to 59th in the rankings and at least consolidate his place on the main tour.
 His best performance of the campaign came during the Grand Prix where he emerged from a very tough first group which included the likes of Mark Davis, Jimmy White and Robert Milkins to qualify for the TV stages in Aberdeen.
 Once there though he struggled badly and finished bottom of his group, losing all of his matches in the process.

 Joyce

-At the NSC again in July 2009
+At the Northern Snooker Centre in July 2009

 2008 Masters Qualifiers